MOOCdb/MOOCdbDocs/docs/Translation software.rst

         f. **DOMAIN**: the domain name of the course platform URL, most commonly they are https://www.edx.org or https://courses.edx.org.
              (No slash at the end of the domain name).
 To be sure, you can look at the URL's appearing in '***_EdxTrackEventTable.csv**' intermediary CSV file.

+.. note:: The variables not mentioned in the tutorial must simply be left untouched.

-   #.
-Launch the piping:
+   6. Launch the piping:

         When the variables mentioned above have been correctly edited in ``config.py``, the script is ready to launch.
         From within the ``import.openedx.qpipe`` folder, run the command:

             ``time python main.py``

-   #.
-Delete log file:
+   7. Delete log file:

         When the piping is done, if everything went well, go to the output directory '**/.../<course_name>/moocdb_csv/**' and delete the '**log.org**' file that takes a lot of space.

-   #.
-Load course into MySQL:
+   8. Load course into MySQL:

         Copy the file '**/.../<course_name>/moocdb_csv/6002x_2013_spring/moocdb.sql**' to '**/.../<course_name>/moocdb_csv/**' folder.
         Change directory to '**/.../<course_name>/moocdb_csv/**'.
 Replace '6002x_spring_2013' by '<course_name>' in ``moocdb.sql`` file.